Skip to Content

 Never Ready to Say Goodbye

 I stood beside his hospital bed, his hand tightly held in both of mine.
 My husband was by my side.
 My sister stood across from me with my father’s other hand in hers, and her husband by her side.
-We all touched him and held him and told him we loved him as he took his final long, deep and shuddering breath.
+We all touched him and held him and told him we loved him as he took a final long, deep, shuddering breath.

 This July 11, 2016, will be 4 years.
 Today will be my 3rd Father’s Day without my father.
 Looking back now, I wonder if I could have done something more.
 Done more for this man who gave my sister and me everything he had.